 But the Monarchs refused to be denied victory.
 On their next possession, Manning put on an excellent display of ball control and teamwork as they stormed up the field with just a minute left in the game.
 Alejandro Aguirre passed to Junior out of the back, who then played the long ball to first year standout and senior Jose Zuniga.

 Zuniga sprinted past the defense and snuck a low driving shot just inside the post with 10 seconds left to play.
 The Monarchs finally tasted victory.

-“It took such long time [to get that victory],” team captain Colie Lee said.
+“It took such long time ,” team captain Colie Lee said.
 “We really didn’t say much when we won.
 We just did a lot of running in circles and screaming.
 I really can’t put it into words.
 It was unbelievable.”

 Perhaps one of the biggest factors for the Monarchs this time around was newcomer Darien Felder, senior, stepping up at goalie.
 In a bout against Hartsville earlier this season, Lee, who originally played goalie, suffered a severe concussion and was forced to play elsewhere, leaving the position wide open.
 Felder had never played soccer prior to this season but thrived at his new position.

 “Darien has simply been a blessing for us in goal,” coach Mills said.
 “He wasn’t even on our radar at the beginning of the season, but we stuck him back there one day at practice, and it just clicked for him.
 He still has so much to learn about the goalkeeper position, but he is a natural back there.
 We wouldn’t have stood a chance against Darlington if it wasn’t for his stellar play.”

 The Monarchs will close their season at home this Friday against Darlington at 6:30 p.m.